-Firstly, the building weight is estimated, which can be summed up as the number of floors to be constructed, the number of slabs to be built over it and the load it has to take (this includes both live loads and dead loads).
+Firstly, the engineer estimates the weight of the building.
+It is the sum of number of floors to be constructed, the number of slabs to be built over it and the load it has to take (please note that this includes both live loads and dead loads).
 The foundation has to be strong enough to hold the entire weight of the building.

 Types of foundation used in Kerala

 The different types of foundations normally used in house construction in Kochi, Kerala are primarily categorized as 4 –